Pubic symphysis diastasis: Mechanism

 A specific cause for the separation of the pubic symphysis during pregnancy and delivery has not been identified by researchers as of date.
 Thoughts surrounding the hormone relaxin and its effect on the laxity of ligaments during pregnancy have been investigated, but no direct cause of this hormone to pubic symphysis diastasis has been identified.
 Relaxin, in conjunction with progesterone, can cause a physiological separation of the pubic symphysis during pregnancy that typically measures 3–5 mm and is most pronounced in the first trimester and returns to normal size within five months postpartum.

 Risk factors associated with the condition have been identified and include cephalopelvic disproportion, large fetuses, epidural anesthesia, the use of forceps, primigravida, multiple gestations, previous of difficult delivery such as shoulder dystocia, and previous pre-existing pelvic injury or pathology.
-Risk factors can further be stratified by causes including enzymatic causes such as disturbances in collage synthesis, endocrine causes related to hormones produced in pregnancy such as progesterone, estrogen and relaxin, inflammatory processes, metabolic disturbances in the production of vitamin D and calcium and pelvic instability such as congenital malformations and excessive lumbar lordosis.
+Risk factors can further be stratified by causes including enzymatic causes such as disturbances in collagen synthesis, endocrine causes related to hormones produced in pregnancy such as progesterone, estrogen and relaxin, inflammatory processes, metabolic disturbances in the production of vitamin D and calcium and pelvic instability such as congenital malformations and excessive lumbar lordosis.

-In addition, outside of pregnancy and post-partum states, separation of the pubic symphysis can be seen in the setting of trauma.
+In addition, outside of pregnancy and postpartum states, separation of the pubic symphysis can be seen in the setting of trauma.
 These cases are related to injuries sustained from high velocity injuries such as motor vehicle accidents, falls from large heights, falling from a horse and crush injuries.

 Signs and symptoms

-Patients can present with symptoms before, during, or after delivery, and the onset of symptoms can range from post-partum day 1 up to six months postpartum.
+Patients can present with symptoms before, during, or after delivery, and the onset of symptoms can range from postpartum day 1 up to six months postpartum.
 Often patients present with pain shortly after the cessation of the effects of epidural anesthesia and upon ambulation.
 Pain is often located in the anterior pelvis and can radiate down the anterior thigh, hip, abdomen, and lower back.
 Patients will often exhibit tenderness to palpation of the pubic symphysis and symptoms will be exacerbated with specific movements such as the transition from lying down to sitting and standing, climbing stairs, or lifting heavy loads.
 Patients often are unable to stand on one leg and can exhibit a "waddling" gait.